rototor/pdfbox-graphics2d/README.md

 your normal desktop printer.

 If you want to get a 1:1 mapping of your Graphics2D drawing in the PDF you should use the vector mode.
-If you want to have the text searchable, only use LTR languanges (i.e. latin-based) and don't use any fancy text paints and effects you may try the text mode.
+If you want to have the text searchable and only use LTR languanges (i.e. latin-based) you may try the text mode.
 For this mode to work you need the font files (.ttf / .ttc) of the fonts you want to use and must register it with this library.
 Using the normal Java font API it is not possible to access the underlying font file.
 So a manual mapping of Font to PDFont is needed.

 ### Example how to use the font mapping
 The font mapping is done using the PdfBoxGraphics2DFontTextDrawer class.
 There you register the fonts you have.
-By default the mapping tries to only use fonts when all features/paints used by the drawn text are supported.
+By default the mapping tries to only use fonts when all features used by the drawn text are supported.
 If your text uses a features which is not supported (e.g. RTL text) then it falls back to using vectorized text.

 If you always want to force the use of fonts you can use the class PdfBoxGraphics2DFontTextForcedDrawer.
 But this is